wellyshen/react-cool-form/docs/getting-started/validation-guide.md

 ## Displaying Error Messages

 All errors are stored in the [formState.errors](./form-state#about-the-form-state), we can display error messages by accessing the `errors` object via the [getState](../api-reference/use-form#getstate) method.
-The `getState` method is designed to filter the errors of untouched fields by default, which based on the [Errors in Forms design guideline](https://www.nngroup.com/articles/errors-forms-design-guidelines) (No.7).
-You can disable the feature by setting the `filterUntouchedError` option to `false` (see [related doc](./form-state#filters-untouched-field-errors)).
+The `getState` method provides an `errorWithTouched` option to help us filtering the errors of untouched fields, which is designed based on the [Errors in Forms design guideline](https://www.nngroup.com/articles/errors-forms-design-guidelines) (No.7).
+You can enable the feature by setting the option to `true` (see [related doc](./form-state#filters-untouched-field-errors)).

 [![Edit RCF - Quick start](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/rcf-quick-start-j8p1l?fontsize=14&hidenavigation=1&theme=dark)